jens-limbach/SSv2-custom-sample-object/README.md

     "targetService": "sap.ssc.service.i18nService"
 ```

-15. upload the adjusted metadata file in custom services
+18. Upload the adjusted metadata file in custom services

-16. Add UI’s to your custom service
+19. Add UI’s to your custom service and add your deployed backend as the Host

-17. Assign it to your user via a business role
+20. Assign it to your user via a business role

-18. Test!
+21. Test!

-19. After this is working we can start to build the custom UI on top of our running backend service!
+22. After this is working we can start to build the custom UI on top of our running backend service!

 Now after this we have some additional steps to further enhance your custom service.

-20. Validation: Let's add a simple validation to the sample request on create.
+23. Validation: Let's add a simple validation to the sample request on create.
 We want to check that the "number of samples" cannot be 0.
 ```
 // Validate before CREATE (only for root Samples entity) this.before('CREATE', Samples, (req) => {